-There remains the recognition that the impact of that domestic violence remains prevalent within the child protection processes, mental health and addictions services as well as the Criminal Justice system.
+The Multi Agency Domestic Abuse Response Team features as a key part of the strategic shift towards earlier identification and intervention.
+The prevalence of domestic abuse within North Ayrshire remains at levels far higher than comparable local authorities elsewhere.
+Likewise, the impact of that prevalence upon child protection processes, mental health and addictions services as well as the Criminal Justice system cannot be understated.
 The service that the MADART is now delivering is designed to reduce, in the longer term, the incidence of domestic abuse in North Ayrshire making it a safer place to live in and ensuring that our children have the best possible start in life.